Israel troop pullback signals 'gradual shift' to lower intensity operations -US official | Law-Order

 Israel troop pullback signals 'gradual shift' to lower intensity operations -US official

-Still, fighting raged elsewhere in the Palestinian enclave along with intense bombardment.
-"This appears to be the start of the gradual shift to lower intensity operations in the north that we have been encouraging, which reflects the success the IDF has had in dismantling Hamas’ military capabilities there.

-Israel's decision to withdraw some troops from Gaza appears to be the start of a gradual shift to lower intensity operations in the north of the Palestinian enclave, although there was still fighting going on there, a U.S. official said on Monday.
+Israel's decision to withdraw some troops from Gaza appears to signal the start of a shift to lower-intensity operations in the north of the Palestinian enclave, although there was still fighting going on there, a U.S. official said on Monday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)